josefin-werme/lava-scripts2021/README.md

 # LAVA code (Werme et al, 2021)

-This repository contains the scripts used to generate the main results for the first LAVA paper (published in NatGen, 2021), together with the version of the LAVA package which was used to conduct these analyses.
+This repository contains the scripts used to generate the main results for the first LAVA paper (published in 2021), together with the version of the LAVA package which was used to conduct these analyses.

 ## Scripts
 - bivariate.R